nais/doc/docs/auth/entra-id/partials/user-access.md

           - id: "<group identifier>"
 ```

+where each group is specified by their unique [identifier](../explanations/README.md#group-identifier).

+To find your group's identifier, see [finding the group identifier](../explanations/README.md#finding-the-group-identifier).

 !!! warning

-    Invalid [group identifiers](../explanations/README.md#group-identifier) are skipped and will not be granted access to your application.
+    Invalid group identifiers are skipped and will not be granted access to your application.
     Ensure that they are correct and exist in Entra ID.

 #### All users